@tokenring-ai/scripting

 Overview

 The TokenRing AI Scripting package provides a powerful scripting language for automating workflows, managing variables, defining functions, and integrating with AI models.
-It supports script execution, control flow (conditionals, loops), variables, lists, and dynamic function execution with support for static, JavaScript, and LLM-powered functions.
+It supports script execution, control flow (conditionals, loops), variables, lists, and dynamic function execution with support for static, JavaScript, LLM-powered, and native functions.

 Key Features